-Writers will leave this course confident in their understanding of research techniques, how to integrate research into their narratives, and more comfortable navigating the resources available to them.
+Writers will leave this webinar confident in their understanding of research techniques, how to integrate research into their narratives, and more comfortable navigating the resources available to them.

 Writers of all genres — Literary, YA, Middle Grade, Science Fiction, Fantasy, Horror, Mystery, Children’s Books, Romance — and all mediums — Prose, Playwriting, Screenwriting, Comics/Graphic Novels, Games — at any point in their career from newbie to professional.
 This class is designed for writers who’ve had little to no formal training in research techniques.

-There are 15 full and partial Vonda N. McIntyre Sentient Squid Scholarships available for this class.
-If you do not have the financial means to pay for all or part of the registration cost for this class, we encourage you to apply.
+We have full and partial Vonda N. McIntyre Sentient Squid Scholarships available for this webinar.
+If you do not have the financial means to pay for all or part of the registration cost, we encourage you to apply.
 We have a broad definition of financial need that ranges from writers who do not have the money at all to writers who have the funds but can’t afford to use them for a writing class.